mdb/mdb.github.io/content/blog/2022-12-12-kubernetes-controller-pattern.md

 ...
 ```

-Create an example `hello` deployment in the cluster's `default` namespace and verify that `sidecar-injector` properly injects a `hello-sidecar` busybox container.
+Next, create an example `hello` deployment in the cluster's `default` namespace and verify that `sidecar-injector` properly injects a `hello-sidecar` busybox container.
 To do so, first save the following to a `hello-deployment.yaml` file:

 ```yaml
 apiVersion: apps/v1